Co-Parenting Counseling Alternatives

 Is Two Paths a co-parenting counseling service?+

-No. Two Paths is a co-parenting app with optional LMFT-reviewed decision support, not a counseling service.
-The on-demand reviews from Cindy Weathers, LMFT, are focused interpretation of a specific situation, designed to help you pause and consider safer next steps.
+No. Two Paths is a co-parenting app with optional 1:1 LMFT decision support, not a counseling service.
+The on-demand 40-minute video sessions with Cindy Weathers, LMFT, are focused coaching for a specific situation, designed to help you pause and consider safer next steps.
 They are not a substitute for ongoing therapy, family counseling, or crisis support.
 If you need a sustained therapeutic relationship, find a co-parenting counselor licensed in your state.

 Who is Cindy Weathers, LMFT?+

 Cindy is a Licensed Marriage and Family Therapist and the co-founder of Two Paths.
 Her clinical background is in high-conflict co-parenting, family dynamics, and interpersonal conflict.
-She personally reviews requested situations through the app and applies professional judgment to help users navigate specific moments.
+She works with users 1:1 through 40-minute video sessions and applies professional judgment to help them navigate specific moments.
 Her therapeutic framework also informs the structure of every response the app generates.

-Two pricing options.
-A personal written response from Cindy is $19.99 each.
-A 40-minute video coaching session with Cindy is $229.
-Both are pay-per-use, available on every Two Paths plan including Free.
-There is no subscription required to access them.
+A 40-minute 1:1 video session with Cindy is $229 (or $299 for both co-parents on the same call).
+Pay-per-use, available on every Two Paths plan including Free.
+There is no subscription required to access it.

 How is this different from traditional co-parenting counseling?+

 Traditional co-parenting counseling typically involves weekly or biweekly sessions with a licensed counselor over months, often with both co-parents present, and the goal is sustained behavior and communication change.
-Two Paths' LMFT-reviewed support is focused, on-demand, and single-session.
+Two Paths' 1:1 LMFT support is focused, on-demand, and single-session.
 You are paying for an expert opinion on a specific moment, not for ongoing care.
 The two are complementary, not replacements.
-Many users use Two Paths reviews between counseling appointments, or before starting counseling to handle an immediate crisis.
+Many users use Two Paths sessions between counseling appointments, or before starting counseling to handle an immediate crisis.

 Is the review private and confidential?+

 Yes.
-The situation you submit and the response Cindy writes are visible only to you in your Two Paths account.
-Reviews are not shared with your co-parent unless you choose to share them.
-Data is encrypted in transit and at rest.
+The 1:1 session is between you (or you and your co-parent) and Cindy.
+The session itself is not recorded or stored.
+Your booking information stays in your Two Paths account.
 The relationship is not a clinical therapist-patient relationship and is not protected by therapy confidentiality privilege in court, but the platform privacy is the same as the rest of Two Paths.

 Can I use Two Paths instead of finding a co-parenting counselor near me?+

 Sometimes, sometimes not.
-If your need is professional input on specific moments (a message, a decision, a recurring conflict), Two Paths reviews can substitute well and cost a fraction of weekly counseling.
+If your need is professional input on specific moments (a decision, a recurring conflict), a Two Paths 1:1 session can substitute well and cost a fraction of weekly counseling.
 If your need is sustained therapeutic care, ongoing relationship work, trauma processing, or crisis support, you should find a licensed counselor in your state.
 Psychology Today's therapist directory is a good starting point.
 Two Paths can run alongside counseling without conflict.

 Get an LMFT in the loop, on demand.

 Free to download.
-LMFT reviews available a la carte on any plan.
+1:1 LMFT sessions available a la carte on any plan.